MicrosoftDocs/office-developer-client-docs.zh-CN/docs/infopath/form-templates/infopath-2003-compatible-object-models.md

 - [UIObject](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.UIObject.aspx) coclass 接口

-虽然这三个接口都会在**对象浏览器**中公开，并且包含在命名空间的类库文档中，但你只能使用执行 **UI** 对象的 **UIObject** coclass 接口，或使用 **UI2** 接口成员（由 **UIObject** coclass 接口执行的最新版本的接口）。 要从其父 [XDocument](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.XDocument.aspx) 对象访问 **UIObject** coclass 接口（就像在脚本中一样），请使用 [UI](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust._XDocument2.UI.aspx) 访问器属性。 除了一些值得注意的异常外，这是 InfoPath Service Pack 1 发布时更新的 InfoPath 原始版本中所有对象的模式。
+Although all three of these interfaces are exposed in the **Object Browser** and are contained in the Class Library documentation for the namespace, you only work with the **UIObject** coclass interface, which implements the **UI** object, and with the members of the **UI2** interface, which is the most current version of the interface that is implemented by the **UIObject** coclass interface.
+To access the **UIObject** coclass interface from its parent [XDocument](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.XDocument.aspx) object, just as in script, you use the [UI](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust._XDocument2.UI.aspx) accessor property.
+Except for a few notable exceptions, this is the pattern for all objects from the original release of InfoPath that were updated when InfoPath Service Pack 1 was released.

-虽然模式基本相同，但 InfoPath Service Pack 1 中添加的全新对象（例如 **Certificate** 对象）的情况稍微简单一些。 在这种情况下，只需要关注两个项目：[ CertificateObject](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.CertificateObject.aspx) coclass 接口和 [Certificate](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.Certificate.aspx) 接口的成员，这是 **CertificateObject** coclass 接口执行的最新且唯一的接口。 就像在脚本中使用 InfoPath COM 对象一样，[Certificate](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.Signature.Certificate.aspx) 访问器属性用于从其父访问对象。
+While the pattern is basically the same, the situation is slightly simpler for the entirely new objects that were added in InfoPath Service Pack 1, such as the **Certificate** object.
+In this case, there are only two items to be concerned with: the [CertificateObject](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.CertificateObject.aspx) coclass interface and the members of the [Certificate](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.Certificate.aspx) interface, which is the most recent and only interface implemented by the **CertificateObject** coclass interface.
+Just as when using InfoPath COM objects from script, the [Certificate](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.Signature.Certificate.aspx) accessor property is used to access the object from its parent.

 此相同模式适用于集合的接口，不同之处在于集合的 coclass 接口的名称中追加了"Collection"而不是"Object"。例如，COM **DataAdapters** 集合的 coclass 接口被命名为 [DataAdaptersCollection](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.DataAdaptersCollection.aspx) ，并且它实现的接口是 [DataAdapters](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.DataAdapters.aspx) 接口。同样，使用 [XDocument](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust._XDocument2.DataAdapters.aspx) 父对象的 **DataAdapters** accessor 属性访问该集合。